-This post provides relevant higher education policy updates at the state and federal levels between August 22, 2017 and August 29, 2017.
+Rolling into the new year, NASPA provides higher education policy updates at the state and federal levels on key issues for the month of December 2017.

 Success in Action Series Part 3: Relax, Relate, Release

 Creating and leading a change effort requires a lot of work, energy, and time.
 And, yes, while the work you are doing is rewarding and meaningful, we know that the experience can sometimes be draining and exhausting.
 Therefore, it is important that we practice a little self-care throughout our efforts.
 This Success in Action blog by NASPA Director of Strategic Initiatives Omari Burnside offers suggestions for how to make the most out of your winter break.
 However, these practices can be used at any time, not just at the end of the year.
 Because sometimes we just have to relax, relate, and release.